 A severe thunderstorm is often accompanied by torrential rain, hail, lightning or high winds.
-It can cause significant damage, such as flooding, fires, power failures, electrocution, and sometimes tornados or hurricanes.
+It can cause significant damage, such as flooding, fires, power failures, electrocution, and sometimes tornados.

 A thunderstorm involves lightning and thunder.
 It generally lasts no more than one hour, but a series of thunderstorms can last several hours.

 How to prepare when severe thunderstorms are forecast?

 To find out the distance separating you from the thunderstorm, count the seconds between the flash of lightning and the thunderclap.
 One second represents approximately 300 metres.
 For example, if five seconds elapse between the lightning and the thunder, the thunderstorm is about 1500 m (1.5 km) from where you are.
 You must take shelter if the thunderstorm is less than 10 km away.